Pradeepbhangi-01/SuperHero-HunterApp/README.md

 About

 This is a superhero hunter project where you can search your favourite superheroes.
-It uses the official Marvel API
+It uses the official Marvel API.

 **Features**